ddavidson99/dyzbox/memory-bank/activeContext.md

 10. How can we optimize performance while maintaining a robust error handling approach?
 11. How can we make the resizable two-pane layout work effectively on mobile devices?
 12. What's the best approach for maintaining UI state during navigation between different views?
+13. How can we expand the animation system to include other types of notifications?
-13. What's the most secure way to store and refresh OAuth tokens for multiple providers?
+14. What's the most secure way to store and refresh OAuth tokens for multiple providers?
-14. How should we handle the situation where a user's provider OAuth access is revoked?
+15. How should we handle the situation where a user's provider OAuth access is revoked?

 ## Current Team Focus

 - **Frontend Team**: Refining UI components and implementing resizable two-pane layout
 - **API Integration**: Connecting to Gmail API and handling authentication
 - **UX Team**: Improving the user interface with better spacing and responsive design
+- **Animation Team**: Implementing subtle visual notifications for unread messages
 - **Backend Planning**: Preparing for server-side components and data storage
 - **AI Team**: Designing the AI processing pipeline for email summarization
 - **DevOps**: Setting up the infrastructure for Next.js and Python microservices